 Then when they get older still, you still can’t cover the ground you used to, but the game changes to encouraging them to carry on.
 “I’m tired” “Are we there yet?”

-Then when they are teenagers, the job turns to getting them to come out and not hang out with their mates.
+Then when they are teenagers, the job turns to get them to come out and not hang out with their mates.

 We’ve been there, and currently have kids from relatively young (though he’s just started school this month), through to pre-teen and a teenager.
-I can’t promise any answers here, but here’s some of our suggestions and what we’ve found to work.
+I can’t promise any answers here, but here are some of our suggestions and what we’ve found to work.

 Well, if you used to do outdoor activities and now had kids, this needs no answer.
 But a lot of families are turning to outdoor activities once they have kids as concerned parents get worried about the growing childhood obesity crisis, not helped of course with the cutting of physical education in schools and the selling off of school playing fields for housing.

 Start them young, and they’ll want to continue.
-In fact, if you have a baby that has difficulty sleeping, going on a hike may be just the thing (they may sleep through the hike, but then be restless when you’re tired later of course!).
+If you have a baby that has difficulty sleeping, going on a hike may be just the thing (they may sleep through the hike, but then be restless when you’re tired later of course!).

 Depending on where you go helps your kids get an appreciation for the environment and history.
-Yes history.
-The British Isles is an ancient set of islands, and you can’t go far without signs of Bronze Age, Iron Age, Roman, Saxon, Viking, Normal, Medieval, or even more recent WW2 items.
+Yes, history.
+The British Isles is an ancient set of islands, and you can’t go far without signs of Bronze Age, Iron Age, Roman, Saxon, Viking, Norman, Medieval, or even more recent WW2 items.
 A walk with an ancient ruined castle is great for their imagination.

 Hiking with Babies